 Gina Leishman (composer) is not only a composer, but arranger, multi-instrumentalist and performer as well.
 She was British born but has resided in the US since seemingly forever, having fled the goldfish bowl of Old Europe.
 She composes for theatre, opera, dance, film, television, and concert stage, and has garnered numerous awards.
 Collaborations with other artists include directors Karin Coonrod, Robert Woodruff, Lisa Peterson, and Joseph Chaikin, writers Ellen McLaughlin, Tony Kushner, and Naomi Wallace, choreographers David Gordon, Bebe Miller, and Deborah Slater, composer Doug Wieselman, and performance artists Rinde Eckert and John Kelly.
 Her ensembles include the long-standing septet Kamikaze Ground Crew, a vehicle for original composition; the Mr. Wau-Wa band, a quintet dedicated to the songs of Bertolt Brecht; and various quartets in support of her solo work.
 Recordings are available on Koch Jazz, New World Records, Busmeat and GCQ Records.
 She is also an award-winning narrator of audio-books.
 She lives in New York City. https://ginaleishman.com/

-Joan Schirle (librettist) is an actor, playwright, director, and deviser of original work, including over 30 plays and collaborations.
-She is a pioneer in the US development of physical theatre, ensemble theatre, and theatre of place, and is a co-founder of the Network of Ensemble Theatres.
+Joan Schirle (librettist) [1944-2022] was an actor, playwright, director, and deviser of original work, including over 30 plays and collaborations.
+She was a pioneer in the US development of physical theatre, ensemble theatre, and theatre of place, and a co-founder of the Network of Ensemble Theatres.
 Awards include a Fox Foundation/TCG $25,000 Resident Actor Fellowship and a 2018 Lifetime Achievement award from the Association of Movement Theatre Educators.
 In 2004 she was honored at the 16th Cairo International Experimental Theatre Festival as a leader in the field of experimental theatre.
 She is the founding artistic director of Dell’Arte International, a theatre production and training center.
 In 2018 she was awarded a three-week residency by the Morris Graves Foundation at his last home, “The Lake,” in Loleta, CA. In November 2018 she presented readings from Graves letters and archives and in 2019 readings from the women in his life.
 Previous collaborations with Gina Leishman include The Weave (dir.
 J. Schirle); Flock (dir.
 G.W.
 Mercier), and Dell’Arte Company’s Slapstick; The Redwood Curtain Trilogy; Red Noses, and Animal Farm.
-Joan sings (alto) in the production, in the roles of Army officers and bird chorus.
-Full bio: Joan Schirle

 of the original cast,